Rugby-Davies named Lions' player of New Zealand tour

-AUCKLAND, July 9 Wales centre Jonathan Davies has been named by his British and Irish Lions team mates as their player of the tour of New Zealand, the Lions said on Sunday.
+AUCKLAND, July 9 (Reuters) - Wales centre Jonathan Davies has been named by his British and Irish Lions team mates as their player of the tour of New Zealand, the Lions said on Sunday.

 Davies played every minute of the three-test series against the All Blacks, which ended with a 15-15 draw at Eden Park on Saturday to ensure the series finished tied 1-1.